 Recommended Solutions/Strategies

-Identify and preserve stronghold populations of vulnerable cold and coolwater fish in streams by increasing protections of critical streams and watersheds for native fish and developing habitat (making stream channels narrow and deep, reducing streambank erosion, reconnecting streams to floodplains and wetlands, providing strategic shading).
+Conserve stronghold populations of vulnerable cold and coolwater fish in the most resilient locations by increasing protections of critical streams and watersheds for native fish and restoring habitat (for example, making stream channels narrow and deep, reducing streambank erosion, reconnecting streams to floodplains and wetlands, planting trees to shade streams, promoting land covers and lakeshore practices that improve water quality).

-Prevent expansion of native warmwater and invasive species via outreach and education, best management practices, and expanded invasive species monitoring.
+Prevent expansion of invasive species via outreach and education, best management practices, and expanded invasive species monitoring.

 Protect commercially and recreationally important Great Lakes fisheries, such as yellow perch and whitefish, through harvest control rules and protection of spawning and nursery habitats.